andytumelty/github-contribution-writer/README.md

 ![Before image](https://raw.githubusercontent.com/laycat/github-contribution-writer/master/before.png)

-But to me it looks like a canvas.
-So I decided to write a message on mine:
+Mine's so empty it looks like a canvas.
+So I wrote a message to liven it up a bit:

 ![After image](https://raw.githubusercontent.com/laycat/github-contribution-writer/master/after.png)